0xNitishh/QuadWorldVote/README.md

-# QuadVote - Quadratic Voting on World Chain
+# QuadWorldVote - Quadratic Voting on World Chain

 A decentralized quadratic voting platform built on World Chain with World ID verification.
 This mini-app allows users to create and participate in quadratic voting contests with verifiable, on-chain results.